Alfresco/alfresco-ng2-components/docs/content-services/search.component.md

 You can get finer control over the parameters of a search by defining them in a custom [QueryBody](https://github.com/Alfresco/alfresco-js-api/blob/1.6.0/src/alfresco-search-rest-api/docs/QueryBody.md) object.
-The recommended way to do this is with a custom implementation of the .
+The recommended way to do this is with a custom implementation of the [Search Configuration interface](../core/search-configuration.interface.md).
 The ADF source provides a standard implementation of this interface, [`SearchConfigurationService`](../core/search-configuration.service.md) that you can use as a base to adapt to your needs.
 See the
 [Search Configuration interface](../core/search-configuration.interface.md) page for full details of how to customize your search.